 - Practice shortest-distance calculations.

-- Focus on degree-based questions.
+- Focus on missing elements and pattern-based questions.

 SBI PO Reasoning Mains-Specific Topics